davidhudsont/TCES_420_Final_Project/README.md

 ## Module Variables Location
  $ cd /sys/pi/Turret
+* If you want to see paramters

- $ ls // To see the parameters
+ $ ls

 * If you want to see the value of each parameter use cat
  $ cat nr_missiles
 * If you watn to change the value of a variable e.g.